microsoft/service-fabric-healer/Documentation/Using.md

  ## lines.
 See? :)
 ```

-**GetRepairHistory** is an *external* predicate.
+In the repair rules files, you will see GetRepairHistory.
+This is an *external* predicate.
 That is, it is not a Guan system predicate (implemented in the Guan runtime) or internal predicate (which only exists within and as part of the rule - it has no backing implementation): it is user-implemented;
 look in the [FabricHealer/Repair/Guan](/FabricHealer/Repair/Guan) folder to see all external predicate impls.

 GetRepairHistory takes a time span formatted value as the only input, TimeWindow, and has one output variable, ?repairCount, which will hold the value computed by the predicate call.
 TimeWindow means the span of time in which